Geometrization of the local Langlands correspondence: The topological space

-Looking at splittings locally on $X_C$, they exist, and form a torsor under a unipotent group scheme $U$ over $X_C$, where $U$ is parametrizing automorphisms of the filtered fibre functor that are trivial on the graded pieces.
+Looking at splittings (fpqc, but also Zariski) locally on $X_C^{\mathrm{alg}}$, they exist, and form a torsor under a unipotent group scheme $U$ over $X_C^{\mathrm{alg}}$, where $U$ is parametrizing automorphisms of the filtered fibre functor that are trivial on the graded pieces.
 One can then filter $U$ by vector bundles of positive slopes, and using the vanishing of their $H^1$, we get the desired splitting. \end{proof}

 In particular, using \cite[Proposition 12.7]{ECoD} it follows that the map is a bijection.